“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Yo.”

 “Apartment locked?
-Present for our favorite elder?”
+Present for our favorite Choro?”

 Thackeray nodded.

 Matlock yawned.
-“Sleeping all the way.”
+“I’m sleeping all the way.”

 As they walked by, Thackeray paused in his stride, glancing absentmindedly at Johnny Naka’s perch.
 Back in the shadows stood Mariko.
 She was wearing a pale blue kimono wrap.
 Her cheek was pressed against the cool cinder block.
 She started a bit seeing him.